JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     }
     ```

 7. Insert your device address in `devAddr`, network session key in `nwkSkey` and application session key in `appSKey`.
-You can use the handy `clipboard` button in the dashboard to copy it quickly as a HEX value
+You can use the handy `clipboard` button in the dashboard to copy it quickly as a HEX/C-Style value

     ![](img/TheThingsNetwork/ttn-applications-devices-credentials.png)